-You can start getting it from your initial readers, such as your family and friends, have it reviewed on their website, social media, and blogs.
-You can also get reviews on book platforms by running a book giveaway promo (see previous tip).
+You can start getting it from your initial readers, such as your family and friends, and have it reviewed on their website, social media coverage, and blogs.
+You can also get reviews on book platforms by running a book giveaway promo (see the previous tip).

 Important: No matter how good your publicity is, if your book is poorly written, it won’t do much to help you get great reviews.
 Yes, publicity is important, but do not neglect the quality of the content you put out there.